 Fellows will have the opportunity to participate in trainings (in-person) at the United States Conference on HIV/AIDS (USCHA) and post conference professional development webinars.
 In-person trainings will be conducted at USCHA (travel, lodging and stipend will be covered by NextGen).
 Virtual and in-person trainings are to prepare scholars to plan and facilitate their own HIV Community Project and Awareness Day Project.

 NextGen Fellows will be given key tools, financial assistance and skills needed to partner with local HIV organizations to facilitate projects.
 Projects will be based on the fellows’ interests in HIV care and/or prevention.

 Training will include, but not be limited to,

 - Stigma and HIV

 Key Commitments of Youth Scholars

-- Create World AIDS Day Project
+- Create HIV Community Project and Awareness Day Project

 - Be willing to partner and work in teams with other young adult leaders